terramate-io/terramate/docs/config-overview.md

 # Terramate Configuration Schema

-The terramate configuration is defined by the top-level blocks below:
+The terramate configuration is defined by the following top-level blocks:

 - [terramate](#terramate-block-schema)
 - [stack](#stack-block-schema)